-We remain committed to our clients and will continue to provide the same quality service online.
-We can schedule your examinations, discoveries, hearings and mediations as we offer:
+We remain committed to our clients and will continue to provide the same quality service online as we do in our own boardrooms.
+We can assist you with your examinations, discoveries, hearings, and mediations as we offer the following services:

 - Our team members are here to schedule your proceedings

 - All proceedings are held in the comfort of your home or office

 - Our court reporters and IT teams are available to assist you with the technical aspects of using the video conference software

 Here are some tips on conducting these meetings and hearings online:

 - Work with our IT team to ensure that each participant has a strong internet connection, the necessary audio/video capabilities and knows how to use the video conferencing program prior to the meeting:

 - This can include setting up a hard-wired connection with an Ethernet cable to ensure the most stable internet or testing your Wi-Fi internet speed